Lawliang/heygen_takehome/README.md

 If you would like to see the API documentation and instructions on how to use the SDK, please see README.md in client folder.

+### ENVIRONMENT SETUP (REQUIRED!)

+Please follow the instructions below upon downloading this repo in order to set up your development environment.

+1. Create your virtual environment for Python:
+    a.
+Make sure you have Python installed (run python --version in terminal to check)
+    b.
+Navigate to the 'heygen_takehome' project directory in terminal
+    c.
+Run 'python -m venv .venv' in terminal
+    d.
+Run either 'source .venv/bin/activate' (mac) or '.\.venv\Scripts\activate' (windows)
+        - You should now see the virtual environment in your terminal prompt!
+    e.
+Navigate to the 'backend' subdirectory in terminal (cd backend)
+    f.
+Run 'pip install -r requirements.txt'
+2. Navigate to both client and demo folders and run 'npm install' to download all modules.
+3. TO RUN THE DEMO APP: Open a terminal, navigate to the 'demo' folder, run 'npm run dev'.
+4. TO RUN THE TRANSLATION SERVER: Open a terminal, navigate to the 'backend' folder, run 'python manage.py runserver'

+Both servers need to be run in order to simulate the full process.

+You can also run the integration tests in the 'client' folder, but make sure to close both existing servers so that Jest can use them to run tests.
+The command to run the tests is 'npm test'.

 ### GENERAL

 Hello Heygen Team, thank you for giving me the opportunity to work on this takehome!
 It was pretty fun.